gcorcorann/AgeClassification/README.md

 # AgeClassification
-Age Classification algorithm based on "Classification of Age Groups Based on Facial Features Wen - Bing Horng, Cheng - Ping Lee and Chun - Wen Chen"
+Age Classification algorithm based on "Classification of Age Groups Based on Facial Features Wen" - Bing Horng, Cheng - Ping Lee and Chun - Wen Chen

 An age group classification system for gray-scale facial images.
 The classifications are as follows: babies, young adults, middle-aged adults, and